What is dyslexia?

 Who is best qualified to diagnose dyslexia in children?

 If parents suspect their child may have dyslexia, they should consult with a pediatrician, teacher, school psychologist, guidance counselor, psychiatrist, or another private health consultant.
 Testing is conducted through a formal diagnostic process either done through the school system or private provider.
-After parents submit an application and non-refundable deposit (includes a $300 diagnostic evaluation and a $80 application fee), The Roberts Academy Diagnostic Center conducts an evaluation for those prospective students who have not previously received a formal diagnosis.
-Please contact the Roberts Academy staff with furthur testing questions.
+Learn more about the Roberts Academy enrollment process.